Soba101/StockPilot/docs/hybrid-chat-implementation-plan.md

 ## Success Criteria

 ### Functional Requirements

-- ✅ `/chat` endpoint returns unified JSON for all route types
+- ✅ `/chat` endpoint returns unified JSON for RAG/OPEN/NO_ANSWER
 - ✅ LM Studio is the only LLM provider (no OpenAI dependencies)
-- ✅ BI responses include query provenance and freshness metadata
 - ✅ RAG responses include document citations with quotes
-- ✅ Mixed queries execute both systems and merge coherently
 - ✅ Singapore timezone handling for all time references
 - ✅ NO_ANSWER path with helpful follow-up suggestions